ARC Fellows Program for UC Berkeley Graduate Students and Faculty

 The ARC Fellows program is open to all advanced graduate students (usually those who have advanced to candidacy in a PhD program and/or are in a later stage of research in a Masters program) and ladder-rank faculty at UC Berkeley who are conducting arts-related research.
 Students and faculty from different departments and programs are encouraged to apply together, though graduate students and their primary advisors may apply together as well.
 All applications must be joint applications.

 ARC Fellows will be notified of their selection in January.
 After an orientation session in late January, the cohort will meet twice a month in February, March, and April from 12 to 2pm.
-Participants must be available to attend these sessions.
+Participants must be available to attend all these sessions.
 Catered lunch will be provided.

 Contact Lauren Pearson: firstname.lastname@example.org or 642-4268.